tunahandag/nft-lending-platform/README.md

    Lend an NFT by calling the `lendNft` function and providing the NFT address, ID, and loan amount.

+4. **Repay your loan:**

+   Repay your loan by calling the `repayLoan` function and providing the loan ID, and loan amount with interest rate added on top.

+5. **Claim an NFT:**

+   Claim an NFT that has not been repaid in the given loan duration by calling the `claimNFT` function and providing the loan ID.

 ### Scripts

 - **Commiting Code**: